 What is rabies?

 Rabies is an infection caused by a virus.
 It affects the brain and spinal cord (central nervous system) of mammals, including humans.
-It is nearly always deadly if not treated before symptoms begin.
+It is nearly always deadly if not treated before symptoms appear.

-Animals that are infected with rabies—rabid animals—can spread the disease through their saliva or through brain tissue.
+Animals that are infected with rabies—rabid animals—can spread the disease through their saliva.

 What causes it?